M. P. Parameswaran: Education

 He was born on 18 January 1935 in Kerala.
-In 1956, he received a Bachelor’s degree in Engineering from the College of Engineering, Thiruvananthapuram, Kerala.
-He then joined Bhabha Atomic Research Centre (BARC) in Bombay and continued there till1975.
+In 1956, he received a Bachelor's degree in Engineering from the College of Engineering, Trivandrum, Kerala.
+He then joined Bhabha Atomic Research Centre (BARC) in Bombay and continued there till 1975.
 From 1969 to 1973 he worked as the Assistant Director of the State Institute of Languages in Kerala, on a deputation from BARC.
 He got a PhD in Nuclear Engineering from the Moscow Power Engineering Institute in 1965.